d-xo/weird-erc20/readme.md

 Malicious or compromised token owners can trap funds in a contract by adding the contract address to the blocklist.
-This could potentially be the result of regulatory action against the contract itself, or against a single user of the contract (e.g. a Uniswap LP), and could also be a part of an extortion attempt against users of the blocked contract.
+This could potentially be the result of regulatory action against the contract itself, against a single user of the contract (e.g. a Uniswap LP), or could also be a part of an extortion attempt against users of the blocked contract.

 *example*: [BlockList.sol](./src/BlockList.sol)